kubernetes/website/content/en/docs/setup/independent/create-cluster-kubeadm.md

 ### Installing a pod network add-on {#pod-network}

 {{< caution >}}
-**Caution:** This section contains important information about installation and deployment order.
+This section contains important information about installation and deployment order.
 Read it carefully before proceeding.
 {{< /caution >}}

 You must install a pod network add-on so that your pods can communicate with